etherdelta/etherdelta.github.io/README.md

 # How does coinEstate Work?
-It currently interfaces with EtherDelta's original smart contract (described in more detail [here](https://www.reddit.com/r/EtherDelta/comments/6kdiyl/smart_contract_overview/)) which allows coinEstate users to trade utilizing EtherDelta's volume.
+It currently interfaces with  original smart contract (described in more detail which allows coinEstate users to trade utilizing coinEstate volume.

 # What is the Roadmap for coinEstate?